The Heart of New England ... Click Here to Subscribe Today (It's FREE!)

 Click here for printer-friendly version of this recipe

-that, if you plant them late, the potato beetles have already staked out their
+if you plant them late, the potato beetles have already staked out their territory

-territory and will not bother the late planted patch.
-The seed potatoes arrived
+and will not bother the late planted patch.
+The seed potatoes arrived in April,

-in April, but I left them in the box until June.
-I exposed them to light for over a
+but I left them in the box until June.
+I exposed them to light for over a week to

-week to “green sprout” the tubers and planted them the last week in June.
+“green sprout” the tubers and planted them the last week in June.
+Letting the

-Letting the sprouts start before planting gives them a head start so that they
+sprouts start before planting gives them a head start so that they grow quickly

-grow quickly and are less prone to disease and pests.
-We planted Yukon Gold
+and are less prone to disease and pests.
+We planted Yukon Gold and Caribe, a

-and Caribe, a purple skinned variety, for ourselves and Banana and Rose Finn
+purple skinned variety, for ourselves and Banana and Rose Finn Apple for a

-Apple for a restaurant.
-We got moderate yields from the first two varieties,
+restaurant.
+We got moderate yields from the first two varieties, poor yield from

-poor yield from the Rose Finn, and an excellent crop of the medium sized
+the Rose Finn, and an excellent crop of the medium sized Banana fingerlings.

 We did not see a single potato beetle, proving the old potato farmer to be

-planting date will yield fewer usable potatoes.
-Since we needed no BT or,
+date will yield fewer usable potatoes.
+Since we needed no BT or, more

-more importantly, avoided the aggravation of looking for eggs and hand
+importantly, avoided the aggravation of looking for eggs and hand picking

-with Dacron row cover immediately after planting and leaving the covers on
+Dacron row cover immediately after planting and leaving the covers on for the

-for the entire growing season.
-Because potato flowers do not require
+entire growing season.
+Because potato flowers do not require pollination for

-pollination for tubers to develop, there is no need to remove the covers.
-So, if
+tubers to develop, there is no need to remove the covers.
+So, if those miserable

-those miserable potato beetles have deterred your growing potatoes, give
+potato beetles have deterred your growing potatoes, give these methods a

-these methods a chance – there is no beating the flavor of newly dug potatoes,
+chance – there is no beating the flavor of newly dug potatoes, and kids (and

 This past Sunday we had dinner at Carpaccio, Ristorante Italiano in Hanover,